-George Nealon Babbitt, the eldest son of Samuel Babbitt, built this house (located at 311 University Avenue) at the rear of his father’s property (898 Charlotte Street) around 1870.
+George Nealon Babbitt, the eldest son of Samuel Babbitt, built this house (located at 311 University Avenue in Fredericton) at the rear of his father’s property (898 Charlotte Street) around 1870.

-As one of the oldest houses on University Avenue above the original Town Plat, its form and appearance are noticeably different from its later neighbours.
+Being one of the earliest houses on University Avenue beyond the original Town Plat, its design and aesthetic stand out distinctly from its more recent neighboring structures.